sanket1602/gcp-billing-alerts-slack/README.md

-# gcp-billing-alerts-slack
+# GCP Billing Alerts to Slack

-A solution which sends periodic GCP Billing Alerts to Slack.
-You can customize alert frequency according to your needs.
+GCP Billing Alerts on Slack aren't a easy thing to configure since the GCP Cloud Pub-Sub sends a new event every 30 mins resulting noisy alerts.
+In this project, I have configured a system in where alerts are only sent on Slack on a specific time interval of our choice, we can customize it as per our needs and it is very easy to setup.

 **Architecture Diagram**